Dr. Jeremy Grant

 2014: Carleton University Department of Neuroscience Scholarship, Carleton University ($4,950)

-Grant, J. G., Wisinger, A. M., Abel, H. F., Hunter, J.M., Smith, G. E. Quick-Reference Criteria for Identifying Clinically Significant Multivariate Change in Older Adult Cognition: An ADNI Study (In Press).
+Grant, J. G., Wisinger, A. M., Abel, H. F., Hunter, J.M., Smith, G. E. Quick-Reference Criteria for Identifying Clinically Significant Multivariate Change in Older Adult Cognition: An ADNI Study.
+Journal of the International Neuropsychological Society, 30(10): 944-953.
+DOI.

 Levy, S. A., Misiura, M. B., Grant, J. G., Adrien, T. V., Taiwo, Z., Armstrong, R., & Dotson, V. M. (2024).
 Depression, Vascular Burden, and Dementia Prevalence in Late Middle-Aged and Older Black Adults.
 The journals of gerontology.
 Series B, Psychological sciences and social sciences, 79(4), gbae009.
 DOI